the-sett/rag-cli/README.md

-# RAG CLI
+# crag - Chat with your RAG

-A command-line tool for building and querying a knowledge base using OpenAI's vector store and file search capabilities.
-RAG CLI lets you index your documents, code, and data files, then have natural conversations with an AI that can search and retrieve relevant information from your indexed content.
+A command-line tool for building and querying a knowledge base using OpenAI's vector store and file search capabilities. crag lets you index your documents, code, and data files, then have natural conversations with an AI that can search and retrieve relevant information from your indexed content.

 **Key features:**
 - Index documents, code, and data files with a single command